Tips For Applying For Disability Benefits

 DON’T: Give up if your claim is denied.
 Appeals are usually successful if the evidence is properly developed.

 Do you have questions about how to qualify for SSD and SSI benefits?
-For more information or to schedule an initial consultation and case evaluation with a trusted SSD and SSI lawyer serving Philadelphia, Pennsylvania, and the surrounding region, please contact us online or call 215-385-5353 or 215-323-5320 to arrange a free initial consultation with our lawyer about SSD/SSI eligibility.
+For more information or to schedule an initial consultation and case evaluation with a trusted SSD and SSI lawyer serving Philadelphia, Pennsylvania, and the surrounding region, please contact us online or call Jenkintown at 215-385-5353 or Philadelphia at 215-323-5320 to arrange a free initial consultation with our lawyer about SSD/SSI eligibility.
 Let us help you get the financial assistance you need and deserve.